glennsantos/Book-Notes/Nonviolent Communication.md

 1. We sense a release of tension, or
 2. The flow of words comes to a halt.

-## Self-Compassion
+## 💖 Self-Compassion

 We want to act out of the desire to contribute to life, rather than out of fear, guilt, shame, or obligation.

-+ When what motivates us is simply to make life wonderful for others and ourselves, then even hard work has an element of play in it.
+*When what motivates us is simply to make life wonderful for others and ourselves, then even hard work has an element of play in it.*

 1. List any activity you dread but do anyway because you perceive yourself to have no choice.
-2. Insert the words “I choose to... “ in front of each item you listed.
+2. Insert the words "I choose to... " in front of each item you listed.
 3. Get in touch with the intention behind your choice by completing the statement, "I choose to… because I want…"

-## Four Steps to Expressing Anger
+##  🏞️ Four Steps to Expressing Anger
 1. Stop and do nothing except to breathe.
 2. Identify our judgmental thoughts.
 3. Connect with our needs.
 4. Express our feelings and unmet needs.

 If we want them to hear us, we would need first to empathize with them.
-+ The more we hear them, the more they’ll hear us.
+> The more we hear them, the more they’ll hear us.

 *Focus on what we want to do rather than what went wrong.*

-## Three Components of Appreciation
+## 🎀 Three Components of Appreciation
-1. The actions that have contributed to our well-being
+1. The actions that have contributed to our well-being.
-2. The particular needs of ours that have been fulfilled
+2. The particular needs of ours that have been fulfilled.
-3. The pleasureful feelings engendered by the fulfillment of those needs
+3. The pleasureful feelings engendered by the fulfillment of those needs.

-## Saying “Thank You” in NVC:
+## 🙇 Saying "Thank You” in NVC:
-“This is **what you did**; this is **what I feel**; this is the **need of mine that was met**.”
+"This is **what you did**; this is **what I feel**; this is the **need of mine that was met**.”

 ----